Skip to content

 Announcing instructor=1.0.0

 Over the past 10 months, we've build up instructor with the principle of 'easy to try, and easy to delete'.
 We accomplished this by patching the openai client with the instructor package and adding new arguments like response_model, max_retries, and validation_context.
-As a result I truely believe isntructor is the best way to get structured data out of llm apis.
+As a result I truly believe isntructor is the best way to get structured data out of llm apis.

 But as a result, we've been a bit stuck on getting typing to work well while giving you more control at development time.
 I'm excited to launch version 1.0.0 which cleans up the api w.r.t. typing without compromising the ease of use.